nickrallison/obsidian-python-scripter/README.md

                         ---- hello.py
 </pre>

-   Your resulting plugins folder should have a structure like the following:
+   Your resulting scripts folder should have a structure like the following:
   <pre>
   scripts
     |